In 2003, I was running my small software creation business in Rajkot – a relatively small city of western India.

 They learn from their failures, celebrate the success and keep moving on to their next destination.

-Three elements of successful entrepreneurship: Willingness to take risks, eagerness to publicly admit the failure and move on to the next destination.
+As it turns out, there are three elements of successful entrepreneurship: willingness to take risks, eagerness to publicly admit the failure and move on to the next destination.